charliespy/Power-Outages-Analysis/README.md

 ```
 <p style="text-align:center"><iframe src="assets/hypothesis_2.html" width=800 height=600 frameBorder=0></iframe></p>

-Since in both hypothesis tests, we rejected the null hypothesis, we could conclude, with enough statistical confidence, that the cumulative distribution functions (CDFs) of `DEMAND.LOSS.MW` for the 'severe weather' and 'equipment failure' cause categories are not identical.
+Since in both hypothesis tests, we rejected the null hypothesis, we could conclude, with enough statistical confidence, that the cumulative distribution functions (CDFs) of `DEMAND.LOSS.MW` for the 'severe weather' and 'intentional attack' cause categories are not identical.